 - Information systems auditing process

-- Information systems operations and business resilience
+- Information systems operation and business resilience

-- Protection of information assets
+- Protection of the information assets

 Module 1.
 The Process of Auditing Information Systems